p0457/matrix-bot-gifbot/README.md

 # Usage

-1. Invite bot to a private room
+1. Invite bot to a room
-2. Send the message `!gif text` to get a gif from the default source
+2. Send the message `!gif text` to get a gif from the default source (you can customize the listener)

 # Building your own